 Suicidal behaviour is a public mental health issue in Ghana (Osafo et al, 2017c).
 Although there are no reliable national data, some studies have reported a standardized annual rate of 3.1% for Ghana in 2012 (Mishara & Weisstub, 2016); a figure lower than the global rate of 11.4% (WHO, 2014).
 Some police data in Ghana show that between 2006-2008, recorded cases of suicidal behaviour across the country was 287 with 243 fatalities (Adinkrah, 2012).
 A retrospective descriptive autopsy study has established that a proportion of 0.34% (148) of 44,000 of deaths in a10-year period (2003-2013) was due to suicide (Der et al., 2016).
 Among secondary school students, prevalence rates of 18.2%, 22.5% and 22.2% have been reported for suicide ideation, plans and attempts respectively, with risk factors including anxiety, loneliness, bullying and truancy among others (Asante et al., 2017).
 These numbers as reported above may be a tip of the iceberg, since negative attitudes toward suicide in the country do inhibit reporting (Adinkrah, 2012).

-Some qualitative studies consistently continue to report psychosocial strains including conflictual relationships, poor school work, economic hardships, marital difficulties, neglect, shame, lack of social support, partners infidelity, social taunting and hopelessness as some of the reasons for suicidal behaviour in the country (Adrinkrah, 2012, 2013; Quarshie et al., 2015: Osafo et al., 2015).
+Some qualitative studies consistently continue to report psychosocial strains including conflictual relationships, poor school work, economic hardships, marital difficulties, neglect, shame, lack of social support, partner’s infidelity, social taunting and hopelessness as some of the reasons for suicidal behaviour in the country (Adrinkrah, 2012, 2013; Quarshie et al., 2015: Osafo et al., 2015).
 Suicide attempt continues to be criminalised under Ghana’s criminal code (1960, Act 29) and attempt survivors are vigorously prosecuted (Adinkrah, 2013).
 In Ghana, nurses and doctors, working in casualty departments are at the frontline when attempt survivors seek help in the hospital (Osafo et al., 2012).
 An earlier study has reported consistent negative attitudes of some nurses towards suicidal patients in Ghana compared with psychologists (Osafo et al., 2012).
 This was the first study which demonstrated the need to further examine the attitudes of health professionals towards suicidal patients in Ghana.

 Hospital staff working in accidents and emergency units become extremely important when suicide attempt results in some serious injury that requires admission for intensive care.
 Primary care and specialist settings are therefore important help-seeking avenues which also present opportunities for early identification and assessment for the at-risk clinical population such as suicidal patients (Chan et al., 2013; Michail & Tait, 2016).
 Consequently, the majority of individuals who die by suicide do make contact with primary care providers, with some reports showing that in northwest of England 91% of individuals do consult their GP’s for instance on at least one occasion in the year before death (Pearson et al., 2009).
 Other studies also showed that about 1 in 5 suicide victims sought mental health services from health professionals before the attempt (Luoma et al., 2002).